 We went WWOOFing to work on a tiny house in Hamilton.
 The guy building it, Everett, is an apprentice builder and is building for himself.
 Everett took the time to explain a lot to us, so it was a really valuable experience and we are still in contact with him.

 A friend recently put us in touch with a couple who were underway with their tiny house build.
 We got in touch and visited their build, where we spent a solid few hours picking their brain.
 They had been building for about a year but had done the whole things themselves, and on the cheap using mostly reclaimed materials.

-I’ll write another blog post soon about our tiny house plans.
-At the moment we are still drawing up the plans and we are picking up our custom-built trailer very soon (it’s already been registered!).
+I’ll write another blog post soon about the tiny house plans.
+At the moment the plans are still a work in progress, and the custom-built trailer is nearly ready (it’s already been registered!).
 In the meantime, if you are wanting more info/resources on tiny houses in NZ I’ll drop some links below…

 For more info on Tiny Houses (NZ):

 - Wee Make Change

 P.S if you are an avid reader like I am, please add me on Goodreads, I’m always looking for more book suggestions!
 And of course make use of your local library, I always have a heap of books out and on hold.

 UPDATE: My lovely friend Everett, who has been advising me during the tiny house build, now has his own tiny house business.
 He is hosting the 2019 tiny house building workshop also.
 For more info check out his website.